Skip to main content

 Why learn about liver diseases?

-It is essential to learn about liver diseases and recognize them so that one can start treatment.
+Learning about liver diseases and recognizing them is essential to start treatment.
 Liver diseases kill more than 2 million people each year worldwide.

 The 11th most common cause of death worldwide is cirrhosis and carcinoma liver is on the 16th position..

-3.5% of all deaths globally are due to cirrhosis and carcinoma liver.
+3.5% of all deaths globally are due to cirrhosis and carcinoma of the liver.

 October is marked as 'liver cancer awareness month. '